double-speak/doublespeak.github.io/_notes_2021/a-letter-of-menakhem-mendl.md

   בראשי ההרוג את נוגעת.
   שינה שינדל שלי, זוגתי היפה
   במרומים הלבנה נוגהת.
+transpoem: "My lovely wife Sheyne-Sheyndl,\nThrough a cloud the moon is shining.  \nThrough storm and night, you handle \nMy dreamy head, gently patting. \n \nThe mighty wind blows up my capota\nMy hat drops to the back of my head.\nLike that I walked alive, like that I lie dead\nSince my figure, so they say, is immortal.\n\nMy Sheyne-Sheyndl, it is snowing white.\nNot a soul, all are gone, face it.\nTevye died \nAnd Motl died too, the son of cantor Peyse,\nUncle Pinye, dear man, is dead too. \n\nStempenyu on the snow cradles, small and barefoot,\nCharming as ever and more.\nBut his fiddle is silent, no sound no hoot \nAll are gone, all who listened before.\n\nTopeleh too is resting, simple-minded tuturitu \nThe toddler is resting dead and smiling.
+  \nPeople’s jokes and tears are immortal, \nSo immortal is Topeleh too.\n\nMy Sheyne-Sheyndl, do you remember\nDeep, deep was the night we parted,\nIn line we stood facing death together\nWith whom in tears and laughs we delighted.\n\nSheyne-Sheyndl you wore your holiday shawl,\nMy tattered capota you tried to mend.\nThis time our people did not laugh, not at all,\nThey just kissed your glowing hand.\n\nThe night turned scarlet from flames,\nAnd for you, my will I wrote \nOn a small piece of paper with your name.\nAnd, sure enough, the main point I forgot.\n\nI wanted to thank you, so much and no less\nFor being a patient, forgiving wife\nSheyne-Sheyndl, we played our life\nFor a laugh, but the finish was something else.\n\nOur joke foretold this end from the start, \nPlaying silent music in us, inside.\nWe pounded our heroes at their heart\nBut nobody listened or cared to mind.\n\nI did not know and you did not get\nThe sad drama we played till too late.\nNo lit., so they say, has a jester tell jokes\nWhile a hangman’s noose his neck chokes.\n\nTill judgement day we did not exit,      \nDreamy knights and clumsy heroes,\nThe figures of the great Yiddish lit,\nThat like me in the snow wallow.\n\nThrough storm and night, Sheyne Sheyndl, \nMy murdered head you are gently patting. \nMy lovely wife Sheyne-Sheyndl,\nIn heaven the moon is shining."
 note: "<p>The poem was published in Hebrew in the newspaper <em>Davar</em> (March 9, 1945) and was included in subsequent editions of Alterman’s collected poems.
   The speaker in this poetic monologue is Menakhem Mendl, the protagonist of the epistolary